NordicHPC/sonar/doc/HOWTO-KAFKA.md

 We can use the same key materials we generated above for SSL, but there are additions to the config file and the daemon's .ini file, so the correct diff for `server.properties` is now `tests/kafka/01-manual-kafka/server-properties-with-ssl-sasl.diff`.  **NOTE** you may have to supply proper paths for the keystore and CA.

 The .ini file gets an addition in the `[kafka]` section: the new `sasl-password` property must hold the password for the cluster that is configured in the `[global]` section.
-(This may change to point to a file with that password, eventually.)
+To avoid placing the password in the config file, use `sasl-password-file` to point to a text file that holds the password.
 See e.g. `tests/kafka/01-manual-kafka/sonar-nonslurm-node-ssl-sasl.ini` for an example of this. **NOTE** paths may have to be updated for your system.

 #### Authorization